bob1de/hass-apps/docs/getting-started.rst

 process.

 1. If you use a distribution like Debian or Ubuntu which doesn't ship ``venv`` with Python by default, install it first.
+Whithout installing ``python3-venv``, you'd end up with a crippled virtualenv with pip, the Python package manager, not available.
 Of course you do need root privileges for this particular step.

    ::